laurenhamann/book-blog/content/blog/reviews/Daring Greatly/index.md

 ## Book Description

-Every day we experience the uncertainty, risks, and emotional exposure that define what it means to be vulnerable, or to dare greatly.
+Every day we experience the uncertainty, risks, and emotional exposure that define what it means to be vulnerable or to dare greatly.
 Whether the arena is a new relationship, an important meeting, our creative process, or a difficult family conversation, we must find the courage to walk into vulnerability and engage with our whole hearts.